sakorkko/ndtt/README.md

 Testing is currently run with two of the boards chained like so:

-	internet --[wlan]-- LAPTOP ---  [internal nic]MASTER[usb-to-eth]  --- SLAVE
+	internet--[wlan]---LAPTOP---MASTER---SLAVE

 All hardware connections are given static ips so no dhcp server is needed

-You must connect the internal nic to the network side of the configuration.
-Otherwise the master board will produce a kernel error for some reason.

 ### Master
 ```